sillycross/tfcpptest/README.md

 Additionally:
 * It takes about 130us to invoke Tensorflow from Python to do a trivial integer multiplication.
 * It takes about 8us to invoke Tensorflow from C++ to do a trivial integer multiplication.
-* It takes about 100us to do 547K 32-bit FMA ops using AVX2 on my CPU, but my CPU is actually performing worse with FMA than without.
+* It takes about 100us to do 547K 32-bit FMA ops using AVX2 on my CPU, but my CPU is actually performing slightly worse with FMA than without, so this number is not a quantatively precise lower-bounding of the cost of one inference, though it should be close.

 # Analysis and Lessions learned: